Decipher/textimage/README.txt

    - Click on the gear icon
    - Select from the 'Image style' dropdown the image style you want to use to represent the content as a Textimage
+   - If the field is a multi-value text field, an option is presented to select whether to generate a single image or multiple images.
+In the first case, the formatter will pass sequentially each field value to a separate image style's 'Textimage text' effect.
+Each effect must define where the text should be placed on the image.
+In the second case, each field value will be passed to a separate instance of the image style, and only the first 'Textimage text' effect will be used to produce a separate styled image.
    - Optionally, select from the 'Link image to' dropdown whether the Textimage should be clickable, linking to either the node content or the image file.
      By default, the Textimage is not linked.